MathsandDataNYU/web/content/seminar.md

 ---
 ### Abstracts

+#### <a name="peyman"></a> Peyman Milanfar: Denoising as a Fundamental Building Block: Form, function, and regularization of inverse problems

+Denoising of images has reached impressive levels of quality -- almost as good as we can ever hope.
+There are thousands of papers on this topic, and their scope is so vast and approaches so diverse that putting them in some order is useful and challenging.
+I will speak about why we should still care deeply about this topic, what we can say about this general class of operators on images, and what makes them so special.
+Of particular interest is how we can use denoisers as building blocks for broader image processing tasks, including as regularizers for general inverse problems.
+I'll also show examples of applications including high dynamic range enhancement, deblurring, and super-resolution.

 #### <a name="rahul"></a> Rahul Mazumder: Learning Structured Sparse Problems at Scale: Continuous and Mixed Integer Programming Perspectives